 MOSO is the only bamboo producer worldwide to have thoroughly assessed the exact environmental footprint of its products following leading international standards for environmental reporting.
 Official LCA studies (ISO 14040/44) executed by Delft University of Technology have confirmed that all solid MOSO® bamboo products are CO2 neutral or better over the full life cycle, from “cradle to grave”.
 The latest LCA results were also presented by MOSO together with INBAR at the COP 21 Climate Conference in Paris in December 2015.

 Furthermore, in 2016 MOSO released an Environmental Product Declaration (EPD) following EN 15804 for its product range.
 As a result of its transparency in environmental reporting and the low environmental impact, MOSO® bamboo products also contribute to a higher score in the leading sustainable building certification systems LEED and BREEAM, for more information see certifications.

 The future: 100% Cradle to Cradle compliant bamboo

 It is clear that MOSO’s industrial bamboo products, made from 90-98%* of sustainably sourced bamboo material from the fastest growing plant on earth, is a natural fit with the biocycle of the Cradle to Cradle (C2C) concept.
-MOSO is actively working with EPEA Netherlands in collaboration with leading glue manufacturers to develop a 100% Cradle to Cradle compliant adhesive to bind the bamboo strips and fibers.
+MOSO is actively working with EPEA Netherlands in collaboration with leading glue manufacturers to develop a 100% Cradle to Cradle compliant adhesive to bind the bamboo strips.
 Watch these pages for the latest developments.

 *depending on the product.